Molinere Underwater Sculpture Park, Molinere Bay, Grenada

 Grenada Beyond the Bay

-St. George’s is one of the prettiest capital cities in the Eastern Caribbean: a horseshoe-shaped harbour with Georgian brick buildings on the hillside, Fort George at the entrance, and a market on the waterfront.
-The market on Saturday mornings sells spice, nutmeg products (Grenada produces 20% of the world’s nutmeg), cocoa, and produce.
-Buy a bag of spices here rather than the airport gift shops.
+St. George’s is one of the better-looking capital cities in the Eastern Caribbean: a horseshoe harbour with Georgian brick buildings on the hillside and Fort George at the entrance.
+The Saturday morning market sells fresh spices, nutmeg products (Grenada produces 20% of the world’s nutmeg supply), cocoa pods, and produce.
+Buy spices at the market rather than the airport.

 Grand Anse Beach, 2km of white sand south of St. George’s, is where most tourist accommodation concentrates.
 Spice Island Beach Resort is the luxury end (suites from USD $800/night).
-True Blue Bay Resort is smaller, quieter, and significantly cheaper at USD $200-300/night, with a good restaurant.
+True Blue Bay Resort is smaller and genuinely quieter at USD $200-300/night with a good restaurant.

-Annandale Waterfall, 8km inland from St. George’s, is a 10-metre fall into a natural pool in secondary forest.
+Annandale Waterfall, 8km inland, is a 10-metre fall into a natural pool.
 The walk from the road is 10 minutes.
-Local boys dive from the rocks into the pool; you are not expected to join them.
+Local swimmers dive from the rocks; the pool is clear and worth the stop.

 Getting There

-Maurice Bishop International Airport receives direct flights from London Gatwick (British Airways, around 9 hours), New York, Toronto, and several Caribbean hubs.
-A taxi from the airport to Grand Anse takes 20 minutes and costs around EC$50 (around USD $18).
-The currency is the Eastern Caribbean dollar (XCD), pegged to the USD at 2.70.
+Maurice Bishop International Airport receives direct flights from London Gatwick (British Airways, approximately 9 hours), New York, Toronto, and several Caribbean hubs.
+The dry season from December to May produces the best underwater visibility.
+A taxi from the airport to Grand Anse takes 20 minutes and costs around EC$50 (USD $18).